On the uniform convergence of continuous semigroups: Introduction

 The plan for the paper is the following.
 In the next section, we recall the notion of semigroup and describe some results about its infinitesimal generator that will be needed along the paper.
 Section \ref{Sec:lavrentiev} is devoted to state the result of Lavrentiev which appears to be crucial in our proofs.
 Moreover, we rewrite it in terms of harmonic measures which is more suitable in our reasoning.
-In Section \ref{sectionclassg} we present definitions and the necessary results about Dirichlet series we need to prove Theorem \ref{convunifsemg}.
-This theorem will be a consequence of Theorem \ref{convunifsemg2} which is proved along the section.
+Section \ref{sec:half-plane} is mainly devoted to the proof of Theorem \ref{convunifsem1}, getting in Theorem \ref{convunifsem} a stronger version of ``(iii) implies (iv)'' of Theorem \ref{convunifsem1}.
+In Section \ref{sectionclassg} we present definitions and the necessary results about Dirichlet series we need to prove Corollary \ref{convunifsemg}.
 Finally, the last section is engaged to prove Theorem \ref{conunifelip} and we provide an example showing that such a result is sharp.

+{\bf Acknowledgements.} The authors thank Athanasios Kouroupis for some significant remarks on the previous version of Theorem \ref{convunifsem1} that have greatly improved its statement.